another2020githubuser/thepyphone/README.md

 Dedicated home phone.
 Only give your number to your closest friends.
 Dedicated 2FA phone.
 No SIM jacking.
 ## Network
 The PyPhone works over Ethernet or Wi-Fi.
-I prefer Ethernet, if you go this route than you can power off the Wi-Fi radio.
+I prefer Ethernet, if you use Ethernet then you can power off the Wi-Fi radio.
 ## Code Status
 Production stable.
 I use this as my daily driver.
 The PyPhone has been tested and confirmed to work fine in multiple contintents including North and South America and Europe.
 I used it to do to my US business while I was abroad..
 ## Extra